gniewomir/boilerplate-ts-express-react/README.md

 * Project: Changelog
 * Project: What is the best way of sharing code (types?) between TS services?
 * Project: SSR React app.
-* Api: Faker may not ensure uniqueness of test data (emails in particular), find solution that does
+* Api: Faker may not ensure uniqueness of test data (emails in particular, especially with jest workers running in parallel), find solution that does
+* Api: CLI for generating controllers, db entity/repository/mapper combo?
 * Api: Finish separating application layers, CQRS?
 * Api: Timestamps for entities (updated/created)
 * Api: Add a way of loading fixtures